scop/wrun/README.md

 ## Generating command line arguments

-The `generate` subcommand can be used to generate command line arguments for various commonly used tools.
+The `generate` subcommand can be used to generate wrun command line arguments for various tools.

-TODO some examples here
+It supports tools shipped in GitHub releases and PyPI executable wrapper wheels that meet its expectations about asset filenames regarding their OS and architecture.

+Some additional tool specific generators are available as well for tools that are not served by the generic GitHub and PyPI generators.
+See `wrun generate --help` for more information.

 ## License